Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 ## Create a repository and working tree

-Let's start by creating an empty directory and initializing a Git working tree inside of it.
+Start by creating an empty directory and initializing a Git working tree inside it.

 1. Create a directory named "cats" or something similar in the location of your choice.
 (The directory name is unimportant; Git is happy to work with it regardless.)
 This will be the *project directory* where your Web site is stored.
 Then `cd` into that directory in a Command Prompt window or terminal.